 How you stack your firewood is just as important as where you store it.
 This is because improper stacking can restrict airflow and cause the pieces to get damp and moldy.

-If you’re stacking green or seasoned wood outside, you should stack the pieces bark-side-down.
-This will allow the water to evaporate out of the wood more easily as it dries.
-It’s also a good idea to stack greener wood on the bottom and more seasoned wood on the top because that’s the wood you’ll want to burn first.
+If you’re stacking green or seasoned wood outside, stack the pieces bark-side-down.
+This will allow the water to evaporate from the wood more efficiently as it dries.
+Stacking greener wood on the bottom and more seasoned wood on the top is also a good idea because that’s the wood you’ll want to burn first.

-Conversely, you can stack kiln-dried firewood with the bark side up because it doesn’t need to dry any further.
-Placing the bark side up will protect the wood from the risk of water infiltration when storing it outdoors.
+Conversely, you can stack kiln-dried firewood with the bark side up because it doesn’t need to dry further.
+Placing the bark side up will protect the wood from water infiltration when storing it outdoors.

 5. Strategically Choose the Room for Indoor Storage